 Level 2 Smart EV Charging Central Hub

-As shown in the infographic image above, the central hub of a smart level 2 EV charger consists of a smart charging controller operator backends and an EV charger central management system, which acts as the headquarters of a smart EV charging system.
+As shown in the infographic image above, the central hub of a smart level 2 EV charger consists of a smart charging controller, operator backends, and an EV charger central management system, which acts as the headquarters of a smart EV charging system.

 - Operator Back-End: Connects to the controller for remote management and data collection.